Hamo-creator/STM32_TX_Ranger/README.md

 ## Acknowledgments

 - Based on the CRSF protocol implementation
-- Inspired by commercial RC transmitter designs
+- Inspired by the work of kkbin505: https://github.com/kkbin505/Arduino-Transmitter-for-ELRS
 - Uses STM32 HAL libraries for hardware abstraction